meilisearch/specifications/text/0118-search-api.md

 The cropping algorithm tries to match the window with the highest density of query terms within the `cropLength` limit.
 Then it will pick the window that contains the more ordered query terms.

-If two window have the same density, it chooses the first one within the attribute to be cropped.
+If two windows have the same density, it chooses the first one within the attribute to be cropped.
 It also means that only one cropped part is returned.

-If no window is found to select a part to be cropped.
-The value returned will start at the beginning of the attribute until the distance of `cropLength` without any `cropMarker` being applied.
+If no match is found when selecting a part to be cropped.
+The returned value in `_formatted` will start at the beginning of the attribute until the distance of `cropLength` without any `cropMarker` being applied.

 ###### 3.1.1.13.1.2.
 Positioning Markers